elijah-farrell/3d_floating_laptop/README.md

-# 3D Floating Laptop
+# 3D Interactive Laptop Demo

-An interactive 3D laptop landing page built with React, Three.js, and Vite.
-Features a stunning 3D MacBook model with HTML content displayed on the screen using WebGL occlusion.
+A cool 3D laptop that displays a full landing page on its screen!
+Built with React and Three.js - you can drag to rotate the laptop and see the website content right on the 3D screen.

-## Features
+## What's Cool About It

-- 🖥️ Interactive 3D MacBook model
+- 🖥️ **3D laptop** that floats and moves realistically
-- 🌐 HTML content rendered inside the 3D scene
+- 🌐 **Real website** displayed on the laptop screen with interactive UI components
-- 🎨 Modern landing page with Tailwind CSS
+- 📱 **Readable text** - everything's sized for the 3D view
-- ⚡ Fast development with Vite
+- 🎯 **Drag to rotate** - spin the laptop around in 3D space with shadow effects
-- 📱 Responsive design
+- 📄 **Scrollable content** - the website scrolls inside the screen bounds

 ## Tech Stack